shy-r/abmcovidvirusresponse/README.md

 And each person is assigned to a household such that there is at least one legal adult above 18 years of age per household.
 To simplify the model, we suppose that people go to school until they are 18, work until they are 65, after which they retire and live until a maximum age of 90.

 The model has 2 offices (O), 2 schools (S), 5 parks (P), 5 grocery stores (G), and 5 bars/restaurants (BR).
 And 1 hospital (+).
 Normal working adults between 18 and 65 in the household go to work at one of these places from Monday to Friday from 7am to 3pm, while children go to school, and those who are above 65 stay at home or visit a park, a bar/restaurant, or a grocery store.
 After 3pm they have leisure time.
+The distribution of people by job title is shown in the barplot on the top right corner of the model.

 Grocery store workers and bar/restaurant workers have a day shift from 7am to 3pm and a night shift from 3pm to 11pm.
 While doctors have 3 shifts from 7am to 3pm, from 3pm to 11pm, and from 11pm to 7am to ensure 24/7 care.
 These workers also work during the weekends.
 Workers get paid a daily salary - determined by the sliders - which then goes to their household savings after each workday.
 Each household gets a certain amount of money at the start, which can be set in the income inputs.
 For simplicity, the income of businesses and business owners are not considered in this model.